-Marie's two children go to nursery five days a week and she pays childcare costs of £300 a week.
-In September, her eldest child, Annie, starts school and she no longer pays for a nursery place for her.
+Marie's two children go to nursery five days a week when she claims tax credits in April.
+She pays childcare costs of £300 a week.
+In September, her eldest child, Bobby, starts school and so she no longer pays for a nursery place for him.
 Her childcare costs go down to £150 a week.
 Marie does not tell us about this change until December.
-The first four weeks after Marie's childcare costs change don't affect the money we pay her, but she will have to pay back any overpayment from four weeks after her childcare costs went down, to December.
+The first four weeks of the reduced costs don't affect the money we pay her, but she will have to pay back any overpayment from four weeks after her childcare costs changed to December.